The History of the London English Study Group

 2) English 377Y: Fiction Writing Workshop (G. Ames) This course involves the critical study of British short-story writers within the framework of a creative writing workshop.
 We will explore the broad diversity of voices that populate the literary landscape of Great Britain.
 Students will engage a wide range of literary styles and techniques that reflect the dynamism of an ever-shifting landscape of cultural, political, and artistic visions.
 Writers to be studied may include Elizabeth Bowen, V.S.
 Pritchett, Ruth Prawer Jhabvala, Zadie Smith, Hanif Kureishi, Kei Miller, Ross Raisin, and Helen Oyeyemi.
 This class is designed to improve a student’s ability to read literary and cultural texts with discernment and comprehension; to draw on relevant cultural and/or historical information to situate texts within their political and historical contexts; to perform critical, formal analyses of literary and cinematic material; to write focused, analytical essays and creative pieces in clear, grammatical prose; and to employ creative skills to produce original, persuasive work.

 Other Courses Taught for the Program

-A study of drama, both classic and modern, as represented by plays in production in London during the spring of 2010.
-All students will see 10-12 plays, focusing on theoretical and technical aspects of drama, as well as on what specific productions reveal about British culture and contemporary London.
+English 332Y: London Theater (M. Punter) A study of drama, both classic and modern, as represented by plays in production in London during the spring of 2019.
+Students will see, study, and write about roughly ten plays, focusing on theoretical and technical aspects of drama, as well as on what specific productions reveal about British culture or contemporary London.